 And it goes on.

-Ukrainian government officials tried to help Hillary Clinton undermine Trump, publicly questioning his fitness for office, disseminating documents, implicating a top Trump aid in corruption, suggesting they were investigating the matter only to back away after the election, and they help Clinton's allies research damaging information on Trump and his advisors, according to a political investigation.
+Ukrainian government officials tried to help Hillary Clinton undermine Trump, publicly questioning his fitness for office, disseminating documents, implicating a top Trump bait in corruption, suggesting they were investigating the matter only to back away after the election.

 And here's the money line here.

-A Ukrainian American operative was consulting for the DNC, met with top officials in the Ukrainian embassy in Washington in an effort to expose ties between Trump, Manafort, and Russia.
+A Ukrainian-American operative was consulting for the DNC, met with top officials in the Ukrainian embassy in Washington in an effort to expose ties between Trump, Manafort, and Russia.

 And the Ukrainian efforts had an impact on the race.